andrewgreen76/flygreen/README.md

 - protected-mode segmentation model
 - accessing 1 MB vs. accessing 16 MB of memory - with A20 exploits
 - system drivers vs. BIOS
-- C implementation of the kernel (protected mode , 32-bit code and data)
+- C implementation of the kernel = protected mode , 32-bit code and data , drivers
   - mixing C with assembly , code alignment in memory , linker script's terms of operation

 Raw binary images of :